Exercise and Nutrition Sciences

 Prerequisites: required physiological foundations courses, required historical/philosophical foundations courses, required program studies courses.
 Corequisite: PAUS 595.
 Students who have a bachelor's degree but no teaching licensure and who are completing the master's plus initial licensure program will meet while completing student teaching to discuss concerns about the student teaching experience, to analyze previous learning as it relates to this and future teaching.
 (Formerly 5550:594)

-PHED:595 Practicum: Student Teaching (8 Credits)
+PHED 595 Practicum: Student Teaching (8 Units)

 Prerequisites: Core courses and program studies courses, each with a 2.5 grade point average.
 Corequisite: PAUS 594.
 Student teaching for 16 weeks in primary and secondary school settings.
 (Formerly 5550:595)

-PHED:610 Mastering Teaching and Coaching (3 Credits)
+PHED 610 Mastering Teaching and Coaching (3 Units)

 To learn about becoming master teachers and coaches, students will apply effective teaching skills, focus on context, and reflect on the teaching/coaching process.
 Additional 10 clinical/field hours required.
 (Formerly 5550:610)